Loading...

 sudo apt update && sudo apt upgrade -y

-This is the standard two-phase workflow: refresh package indexes, then apply upgrades.
+This is the standard two-phase flow: refresh package indexes, then apply upgrades.

 Hit:1 http://deb.debian.org/debian stable InRelease